JetBrains/teamcity-documentation/topics/branch-filter.md

 <td>

-Limit the set of branches to which builds the labels will be applied.
+Limit the set of branches to whose builds the labels will be applied.

 </td>